 Figure 11.
-Average number of cigarettes smoked by smokers in 2019
+Average number of cigarettes smoked by smokers in 2020

 Note: Figure 11 presents data only from people who reported smoking cigarettes.
 It displays the average number of cigarettes smoked each day.
 In the Netherlands, people with lower education reported smoking the highest number of cigarettes among all education groups.
 Further, people aged 35 and over reported smoking the highest number of cigarettes among all age groups.
 Daily smokers of all ages smoked more than non-daily smokers.
-The analysis found no difference between men and women or between migration groups.
+The analysis found no difference between men and women.
+While smokers with no migration background tend to smoke more than smokers with an Western migration background, we found no difference in reported number of cigarettes between smokers with a non-Western migration background and smokers from the other two groups.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.
 Figure 12.
-Proportion of adults who were a heavy smoker in 2019
+Proportion of adults who were a heavy smoker in 2020

-Note: In the Netherlands, only a small portion of people (3.0%) reported smoking more than 20 cigarettes a day, which classifies them as heavy smokers.
-People who are heavy smokers tend to be men, have lower educational attainment, have a Western migration background, are 25 years or older, and smoke every day.
+Note: In the Netherlands, only a small portion of people (3.2%) reported smoking more than 20 cigarettes a day, which classifies them as heavy smokers.
+People who are heavy smokers tend to be men, have lower educational attainment, are 25 years or older, and smoke every day.
+We found no effect of migration background.
+This figure displays the heavy smoking rate of the total population of the Netherlands in red for comparison.
 WHAT IS A HEAVY SMOKER?

 Someone who smokes 20 cigarettes or more on average each day is called a 'heavy smoker'.
 It is important to know how many heavy smokers there are and whether their number of cigarettes increases or decreases over time.
 Heavy smokers are more likely to become ill or to die due to their smoking.
 People who smoke heavily for their entire life tend to live 13 years less than those who never smoked.
 People who smoke every day, but who are not heavy smokers, reduce their life expectancy by 9 years on average.
-Occasional smokers, defined as people who do not smoke every day, tend to live on average 5 years less than non-smokers.
+Occasional smokers, defined as people who do not smoke every day, tend to live on average 5 years fewer than non-smokers.4

 Figure 13.
-Proportion of smokers who recently made a serious quit attempt in 2019 Note: In the Netherlands, about 1 out of 3 smokers reported having recently made a serious quit attempt in 2019.
+Proportion of smokers who recently made a serious quit attempt in 2020 Note: In the Netherlands, about 1 out of 3 smokers reported having recently made a serious quit attempt in 2020.
 A quit attempt is considered a serious one if someone tries to quit smoking and does not smoke for at least 24 hours.
-People with middle or higher levels of education were more likely to having made a serious quit attempt than people with a low level of education.
+People with a high level of education were more likely to having made a serious quit attempt than people with a low level of education.
+There was no significant difference between people with a middle level of education and any of the two other education groups.
 Quit attempts were most common among people with a non-Western migration background and people aged 25 to 34.
+We found no significant difference between men and women or between daily and non-daily smokers.
+This figure displays the smoking rate of the total population of the Netherlands in dark green for comparison.

 Figure 14.
-Proportion of smokers who had recently made a serious quit attempt by year Note: In the Netherlands, the rate of smokers who had recently made a serious quit attempt remained about the same between 2014 and 2019.
-It decreased significantly between 2018 and 2019.
+Proportion of smokers who had recently made a serious quit attempt by year Note: In the Netherlands, the rate of smokers who had recently made a serious quit attempt remained about the same between 2014 and 2020, and between 2019 and 2020.

 Figure 15.
-Prevalence of electronic cigarettes use in 2019
+Prevalence of electronic cigarettes use in 2020